50 things you need to know before traveling to Spain

 Travel in Spain and Tourism

-#11 Spain is the 3rd most visited country in the world, with more than 68 Million international arrivals in 2015.
-Only France and the USA have more!
+#11 Spain is the 3rd most visited country in the world, with more than 68 Million international arrivals in 2022.
+Only France and the USA had more!

 This obviously means that there aren’t many off-the-beaten-track destinations in Spain.
-Though it’s a big country if you visit outside peak season (Summer) you shouldn’t have too many troubles with over-tourism.
+Though it’s a big country, if you visit outside during peak season (Summer), you shouldn’t have too much trouble with over-tourism.

 Top attractions in Spain